lloydtwum/alx-system_engineering-devops/0x02-shell_redirections/README.md

-this script duplicate the last line of iacta
+this script finds and deletes all regular files with js extension